riteable/imagist/README.md

     - `'entropy'`: Focus on the region with the highest [entropy](https://en.wikipedia.org/wiki/Entropy_%28information_theory%29).
     - `'attention'`: Focus on the region with the highest luminance frequency, color saturation and presence of skin tones.

-- **trim**: *(default: `false`)* Trim unnecessary pixels from the image.
+- **trim**: *(default: `false`)*.
+Trim unnecessary pixels from the image.
 Imagine the image having a white (or some other color) border around the edges.
 This option will crop the image to only contain the necessary part of the image.
 No value required, or has to be [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy).

-- **max**: *(default: `false`)* Enlarge the image to the specified width and height, if the source image is smaller.
+- **max**: *(default: `false`)*.
+Enlarge the image to the specified width and height, if the source image is smaller.
 No value required, or has to be [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy).

 - **flip**: How to flip/mirror the image.
 Possible values: